 It Would Take at Least 5 Dives to Explore this Huge Wreck

 The wreck is located off the coast of Charente-Maritime, 24 nautical miles from the port of La Rochelle.
 The currents there can be quite violent.
 The best time to dive is at the stall tide.
 For this dive to be made safely, serious preparation is required.
 For example, to be sure to get down directly to the wreck, a buoy with a weighted sled on a rope must be put in place.
 Otherwise, since the visibility seldom exceeds 15 feet, it would be very easy to drift away from the wreck while descending, and it would be hard to find her again.

 The Sauerland is difficult to photograph.
 The first problem is that she is huge.
 It is essential to decide where you are going before you dive.
 There is very little light, and it is difficult for the cameras to focus.
 It is better to use manual focus.
-Second, we have very little time underwater: 25 minutes at most with a nitrox mix.
+Second, I have very little time underwater: 25 minutes at most with a nitrox mix.

 Finally, the wreck provides opportunities for all kinds of pictures, from very wide angle shots to close-ups.
 You have to choose the lens you want and not regret the choice once you get to the bottom.

-So far, we have only dived to the Sauerland twice.
+So far, I have only dived to the Sauerland twice.
 She is a remarkable wreck, and a wonderful diving opportunity.
 She is rich both in history and beauty.
 One thing is certain.
 After exploring the Sauerland, a diver is not the same.